FRBCesab/popbayes/README.md

 Overview
 --------

-In construction
+In construction...

 Installation
 --------

-To install the package `popbayes` from GitHub, first install the package [`devtools``](http://cran.r-project.org/web/packages/devtools/index.html) from the CRAN.
+To install the package `popbayes` from GitHub, first install the package [`devtools`](http://cran.r-project.org/web/packages/devtools/index.html) from the CRAN.

 ```r
 ### Install the < devtools > package